nguyenpham/FelicityEgtb/docs/BoardIndex.md

 It is somewhat similar to the hash key, in terms of position representation.
 However, there are some differences between them:
 - It is two ways.
 From an (endgame) index, we can get back the chess position.
 Hash key is one way only which cannot get back to the position
 - It starts from 0 and continuously increases to the end.
 The space or range of those indexes is quite small, thus we can store them efficiently in memory/hard disk.
-In contrast, hash keys are typical random numbers of 64-bit integers, their space is all range of 64-bit integers, so huge, makes them inefficiently to store or being used as referencies/pointers
+In contrast, hash keys are typical random numbers of 64-bit integers, their space is all range of 64-bit integers, so huge, makes them inefficiently to store or use as references/pointers

 Database pointers
 =================
 We will calculate and store DTM (distance to mate) or some similar thing for each endgame position and then store it in some database files.
-We will use indexes of those positions to refer or to point to those values.
+We will use indexes of those positions to refer or point to those values.